 Why Orange County Recovery?

 Not only is Orange County Recovery held to high standards, the clinical and medical support team is as well, and are either licensed or certified, and have long-term experience working in the field of recovery.
-This high level of expertise and experience ensures that the clients are given the necessary tools and skills needed in order to succeed in recovery.
+This high level of expertise and experience is designed so that the clients are given the necessary tools and skills needed in order to succeed in recovery.
 The clinical support team consists of doctors, nurse practitioners, therapists, state certified counselors, and support staff.
 Orange County Recovery keeps its groups small in order to have the ability to spend quality time with each client and to be able to have a higher level of interaction during group sessions.
 This, we believe, is an added benefit to our clients.